 Copy the input files to your local directory.
 Using an editor, view the first input file and answer the following questions:

-- 1. What keyword is used to create the DYNAIN file? - 2.
+- 1. What keyword creates the DYNAIN file?
+INTERFACE_SPRINGBACK_LSDYNA - 2.
 What material model is used?
+Elastic

 Run the first simulation, and postprocess the results.